till-f/NetMessage/README.md

 ## Heartbeats and Keepalive
-By default, clients will send heartbeat signals to the server.
-If the server does not receive a heartbeat signal for a certain time (`ReceiveTimeout`), it will assume that the connection was lost and closes the session with a `ConnectionLost` reason.
-If a client fails to send a heartbeat signal for a certain amount of time (`HeartbeatSendTimeout`), it will as well close the connection with the same reason.
+By default, heartbeat signals are send by both endpoints in certain intervals (`HeartbeatInterval`).
+If one endpoint does not receive a packet or heartbeat signal for a certain time (`ReceiveTimeout`), it will assume that the connection was lost and closes the session with a `ConnectionLost` reason.
 The default timing values can be found [here](NetMessage.Base/Defaults.cs) (among others).

 If heartbeat signals are sent, the TCP "keep alive" mechanism provided by the operating system is turned off.
 If heartbeats are disabled, that is when `HeartbeatInterval` is <= 0, the client instructs the OS to send a first keep alive message after a time span of `KeepAliveTime` using `KeepAliveInterval` for retries.
 The number of retries depends on the OS settings (it is a fixed value of
 10 for recent versions of Microsoft Windows).
-The same applies for the server, if `ReceiveTimeout` is <= 0.

 ## Working Principle